LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 12th Sunday in Ordinary Time - Moving from Fear to Faith

-The journey of faith is a never-ending one… one of constantly coming to know the Father through Jesus.
-It parallels the journey of the first disciples - their coming to faith… their coming to understand who the Father was - and how they came to know him.
-God is always the one who speaks first, who acts first, who loves first; and discipleship always involves a call, an invitation requiring a response.
+The journey of faith is a never-ending one, where we constantly come to know the Father through Jesus.
+It parallels the journey of the first disciples.
+Their journey was also a coming to faith, a gradual understanding that God is always the one who speaks first, who acts first, who loves first.
+And sometimes they learned that discipleship always involves a call that requires a reply, an invitation requiring a response.

 7th Sunday in Ordinary Time - Breaking Through the Roof